Talk2Levi/Game-Library/README.md

 # Game_Library_For_Ubisoft
-A Desktop App that Allows Users to Find Games Based on Genres.
+A Desktop App that Allows Users to Find Games Based on Genre of Devices.

 ## Features
 - [x] Integraded Animation For Home Page.